Byrdseed.TV prices increase (for new subscribers) on June 1st. Lock in the current rate now.

 Think Like A Test Writer

-To help my gifted learners do their best, we discuss how test-makers plan wrong answers.
-We analyze how the wrong answers aren’t simply random guesses on a multiple-choice test.
+We discuss how test-makers plan wrong answers.
+We look at how wrong answers aren’t simply random guesses on a multiple-choice test.
 Each one has a purpose and a special way to ensnare unsuspecting students.

-What educators call “attractive distractors,” we dub “poison mushrooms” (after the lethal power-up from the Super Mario Bros series).
+What academics call “attractive distractors,” we dub “poison mushrooms” (after the lethal power-up from the Super Mario Bros series).
 Although it may look attractive, it’s really designed to trick students into picking it.

-When I give a test-prep question, the class solves for the correct answer, but each student also comes up with a “poison mushroom” answer.
+When I give a test-prep question, the class solves for the correct answer, but each student also creates their own “poison mushroom” answer.
 It’s amazing how quickly they develop the skill of designing these answers (it’s also hilarious to hear students moan about “picking the poison mushroom” when I return tests).

 Reflection